 Urban Geography Workshop/Seminar Support Award

-Urban Geography will award up to $2,000 to support a seminar series, workshop, or similar event which will bring together leading scholars to focus on a cutting-edge theme within Urban Geography.
+Every year Urban Geography awards up to $2,000 to support a seminar series, workshop, or similar event which brings together leading scholars to focus on a cutting-edge theme within Urban Geography.
 The expectation is that this award will be supported by the host department and institution either in-kind (e.g., staff time, event planning, space, scheduling, and other forms of administrative support) and/or in terms of more direct financial support.
 It is also hoped that the award will be used to leverage additional co-sponsors.
 Proposals are welcome from scholars and programs without regard to discipline, but a primary focus on Urban Geography is necessary.
 Funding decisions will be based upon the cohesiveness of the proposal, the support of the host department and institution, as well as funding partners, the academic reputation of the organizers, and the potential visibility of the program including its overall academic impact.

 Proposals for this year’s award are due December 1 2019.
 All material should be sent to Pablo Shiladitya Bose, Urban Pulse Editor, Urban Geography by e-mail (email@example.com).
 A decision will be made by January 15 2020.
 Please send the following as attachments (PDF is preferred):

 (1) a one-page proposal which outlines the broad themes of the project and their significance, a general plan for the project, the academic impact of the project, and any discrete outcomes;